babel-blade/babel-blade/docs/babel-plugin-blade.md

 title: As a babel plugin
 ---

 > **obligatory note**: babel-blade is not yet production ready!
 Please proceed only if you are an early adopter.
+Feel free to chat with [@swyx](https://twitter.com/swyx) or [check our issues!](https://github.com/sw-yx/babel-blade/issues/)

 ## Installation